 Can You Negotiate a Car Payoff Balance?

-How to negotiate a car payoff: 5 steps
+How to negotiate a car payoff settlement

-1. Keep making your payment
+1. Keep making your payments

 2. Find out what you owe